Sgun369/holbertonschool-low_level_programming/hello_world/README.md

-a script that generates the assembly code of a C code ansd save it in an output file 3.Name: a script that compiles a C file and creates an executable named cisfun
+a script that generates the assembly code of a C code ansd save it in an output file 3.Name: a script that compiles a C file and creates an executable named cisfun 4.Hello,puts: a C program that prints exactly Programming s building a multilingual puzzle